anantachai352/ai-service-on-xnat-project/Class_label/README.md

 ## Label Pneumonia Class On VXNAT
-This program is used to build a Docker image for deploying it as a plugin to detect Pneumonia on VXNAT.
+This program is used to build a Docker image for deploying it as a plugin to label Pneumonia on VXNAT.